Table of Contents

 - Scope for an MBA finance course

-The MBA in finance prepares students for an in-depth study in areas such as collection management, control, assessment, and investment and resource management.
+An MBA in finance prepares students for an in-depth study in areas such as collection management, control, assessment, and investment and resource management.
 The MBA in Finance is a 2-year post-graduate program that prepares students for a variety of financial management positions.
 These finance specializations focus on the management and control of a company’s financial resources.

 The MBA Finance course subject consists of core and optional modules that teach management, investing, and finance.